vtboyarc/Running2/README.md

-A website with parks with running trails in the Omaha, NE metro.
-Clicking on the name of a trail brings up a review with some basic info for that trail.
+A website that lists some popular parks with running trails in the Omaha, NE metro.
+Clicking on the name of a trail brings up a review for that trail.
 The Forecast.io API is used to display the weather, including a "minutely" breakdown of the current weather outside.